hareramray/MLPHebbian/README.md

 Per epoch the tuner:
 1. Snapshots current weights
-2. Tries a small set of candidates (lr, α)
+2. Tries a small set of candidates (lr, alpha)
 3. For each, runs a few quick mini-steps on a subset
 4. Picks the candidate with best val loss
-5. Restores weights and uses that lr, α for the real epoch
+5. Restores weights and uses that lr, alpha for the real epoch

 ```mermaid
 flowchart LR